tarunchauhan97/vidtiktok/README.md

-A Tiktok App- Works on Android & iOS!
+A VidTiktok App- Works on Android & iOS!

+This Application is supported for Flutter 3.10.5